Advertising & Promotions Manager

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of advertising and promotions managers is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Overall employment of advertising, promotions, and marketing managers is projected to grow 6 percent from 2019 to 2029, faster than the average for all occupations.

 Advertising and promotions campaigns will continue to be essential for organizations as they seek to maintain and expand their share of the market.